alxmrs/website/src/cv.md

 - [Xee](https://github.com/google/Xee): An Xarray backend for Google Earth Engine. _(Xarray, Google Earth Engine)_
   - Created this package, launched as a [keynote feature](https://x.com/spatialthoughts/status/1711794831499166032) of [Geo for Good 2023](/talks#geo-for-good-2023).
-  - This bridges the Google Earth Engine and scientific Python communities.
+  - This connects Google Earth Engine to the scientific Python ecosystem.
+  - When integarted with Xarray-Beam, it only takes ~25 lines of code and a few hours to export 20 TiBs of data from Google Earth Engine to Zarr, saving thousands of LOC and days of debugging quota limits.
   - Built to serve an internal weather research platform to build and ship new weather models.
   - Between October, 2023 and September, 2024, Xee received [62k downloads (9k/month)](https://www.pepy.tech/projects/xee) on pip.
 - [weather-tools](https://github.com/google/weather-tools), a set of data pipelines to make weather data universally accessible and useful.
 Originally a side project (20% time), I grew the project to a team of 8 engineers to serve ~25 research and product teams across Google AI, Brain, X, DeepMind and Cloud. _(Apache Beam, Xarray, Google Earth Engine, Google BigQuery, MetView)_:
   - [GraphCast](https://deepmind.google/discover/blog/graphcast-ai-model-for-faster-and-more-accurate-global-weather-forecasting/): Enabled DeepMind to ingest and regrid ERA5, the dataset behind their autoregressive graph neural network.
 At the time of publishing, this was the SOTA 10 day weather forecast, beating physics based models.
 GraphCast was among [2023's top-ten biggest breakthroughs](https://www.science.org/content/article/biggest-science-breakthroughs-2023) published in _Science_, ushering in a new generation of AI-based weather forecasts.
   - [MetNet v3 & Nowcasting in Google Search](https://blog.research.google/2023/11/metnet-3-state-of-art-neural-weather.html): MetNet is the world’s leading Nowcast, or 24 hour, minute by minute weather forecast at 1-4 km resolution. `weather-tools` created gobal training, inference, and validation datasets, enabling our team to ship to GSRP.
   - [Project Contrails](https://sites.research.google/contrails/).
 I provided critical weather data and data engineering pipelines that made this project possible.
 This project alone will solve 1% of anthropogenic climate change by reducing solar irradiance from airplanes.
   - [ARCO-ERA5](https://github.com/google-research/arco-era5) & [Weatherbench2](https://sites.research.google/weatherbench/): I ingested and published the two biggest datasets in Google Cloud’s Public Dataset program.
-I worked with Cloud to shape weather tools to ingest ERA5 into Google BigQuery.
+I worked with Cloud to shape weather tools to ingest ERA5 into BigQuery.
   - [DeepMind’s Wind Energy optimization](https://deepmind.google/discover/blog/machine-learning-can-boost-the-value-of-wind-energy/).
 By ingesting weather data into Google BigQuery, I helped create an ML model with DeepMind and Cloud to make wind energy more profitable in the Texas energy grid.
 This lead to a ~3% improvement of mean absolute zero error and ~$7 million more in revenue over 8 months from wind power.
 - [Weatherbench2](https://sites.research.google/weatherbench/).
 The definitive benchmark to fairly compare AI-based, mid-range weather forecasts and a cornerstone for all future ML weather model development. _(Xarray, Apache Beam, Zarr)_
   - In addition to ingesting the fundamental datasets (see above), I made core updates to [Xarray-Beam](https://github.com/google/xarray-beam), the underlying engine behind the benchmark.